-ADHD doesn’t look the same in all kids.
-In fact, there are three ways a child with ADHD might “present.”
-Some people think of these as three subtypes of ADHD, or three types of ADHD.
+ADHD doesn’t look the same in all people.
+In fact, there are three ways a person with ADHD might “present.”
+These ways are sometimes referred to as the three subtypes of ADHD, or three types of ADHD.

-The type of ADHD a child presents depends on the signs that child has.
+The type of ADHD a person has depends on the signs they have.
 ADHD symptoms fall into two categories.
 One is inattention.
 The other is hyperactivity/impulsivity.
-Symptoms can change as kids get older, however, so the type of ADHD they present can also change.
+Symptoms can change as people get older, however, so the type of ADHD they have can also change over time.

 Learn more about the three different types of ADHD.